Hong Myung-bo facts for kids

 Managerial career

-The Korean FA announced that it had appointed him as the South Korea under-20 team, on 19 February 2009.
+The Korean FA announced that it had appointed Hong as the manager of the South Korea under-20 team, on 19 February 2009.
 Under his guidance the team reached the quarter-finals of the 2009 FIFA U-20 World Cup, but were eliminated due to a 3–2 defeat to Ghana, the eventual champions.

 Hong also served an assistant coach for South Korea under-23 team under Park Sung-hwa.
 In October 2009, he took over the coaching duties at under-23 team.
 He led his team into third place in the 2010 Asian Games.
 On 10 August 2012, Hong Myung-bo coached the men's Olympic team to a 2–0 win over Japan to secure the bronze medal at the 2012 Summer Olympics, which set up a record by obtaining the first medal ever for South Korea in Olympic football as well as being the first Asian team in 44 years to win a medal at that event.

-He was named as assistant manager to Guus Hiddink at Anzhi Makhachkala in August 2012.
-After Choi Kang-hee, the former head coach of South Korea, took the responsibility of the team's poor performance in 2014 FIFA World Cup qualification and resigned from his position, Hong Myung-bo was appointed as the new head coach of the team on 24 June 2013 to prepare the team for the 2014 FIFA World Cup.
-After a winless World Cup campaign, Hong resigned from his post on 10 July 2014.
+Choi Kang-hee, the previous manager of South Korea, resigned from his position at the end of the 2014 FIFA World Cup qualification.
+After working as assistant coach to Guus Hiddink at Russian Premier League club Anzhi Makhachkala for half a year, Hong was appointed as the new manager of the team on 24 June 2013 to prepare the team for the 2014 FIFA World Cup.
+After a winless FIFA World Cup campaign, Hong resigned from his post on 10 July 2014.

-On 24 December 2020, Hong was appointed as the head coach of Ulsan Hyundai.
+On 24 December 2020, Hong was appointed as the manager of K League 1 club Ulsan Hyundai.
+He led the club to win two consecutive national league titles in 2022 and 2023.

 Personal life